aniket-nath/aniket-nath.github.io/_pages/cv.md

   * Done as a part of course in Machine Learning (CS460).
   * Collaborated with Diptarko Choudhury.
   * Guide: Dr. Subhankar Mishra.
-  * Outcomes: Manuscript for publication has been submitted to a journal and is under review.
+  * Outcomes: Manuscript for publication will be submitted to a journal and is under review.

 * Summer 2022: Summer Research Fellow @ (Indian Institute of Astrophysics)[https://www.iiap.res.in/], Bengaluru
   * I analysed X-ray spectrum of several dual Active Galactic Nucleus and tried to find the presence of Fe-K$\alpha$ lines using Chandra CIAO and HEASOFT.
 I also tried to constrain the dynamics of blackhole through spectral fitting with different models.
   * Funded by Indian Academy of Sciences.
   * Host Institute: Indian Institute of Astrophysics, Bengaluru, India.
-  * Guides: Dr. Mousumi Das and Dr. Santanu Mondal.
+  * Guides: (Dr. Mousumi Das)[https://www.iiap.res.in/people/personnel/mousumi/mdas-site.htm] and (Dr. Santanu Mondal)[https://www.iiap.res.in/?q=SantanuMondal].
   * Outcomes: Manuscript for publication has been submitted to a journal and is under review.